We are using

 namespace, but I’d like to place it to a dedicated NS to make it easier to monitor its used resources.

-The Namespace is configured in the --set
+The Namespace is configured in the values file so let’s override it with --set

 , plus let’s add the --create-namespace